bed72/Modugo/README.md

 ### Setting Up Event Listeners

-You can listen to events of a specific type using the `EventChannel` singleton or your module's `EventModule`:
+You can listen to events of a specific type using the `EventChannel` singleton or your module's `EventRegistry`:

 ```dart
 class MyEvent {